 Solution 4: Fix Macintosh HD not mounted in macOS Mojave by reformatting.

-If you have tried out all the solutions above but failed to fix Macintosh HD partition not mounted in macOS Mojave, the last chance may be erasing the Mac hard drive and reinstalling macOS.
+If you have tried out all the solutions above but failed to fix the unmounted macOS partition, usually Macintosh HD in macOS Mojave, the last chance may be erasing the Mac hard drive and reinstalling macOS.
 Once again, please make sure you have made a backup, or have recovered data from the unmounted Mac hard drive.

 Step 1: Boot the Mac into Recovery Mode and select Disk Utility.